 The Journal of the Victorian Popular Fiction Association

-Editors: Prof. Mariaconcetta Costantini and Prof. Andrew King
+Editors: Prof. Andrew King and Prof. Mariaconcetta Costantini

-Victorian Popular Fictions is the journal of the Victorian Popular Fiction Association which was established in 2009 in order to offer a regular forum for the dissemination of new research into nineteenth- and early-twentieth-century popular narrative.
+Victorian Popular Fictions is the journal of the Victorian Popular Fiction Association.
+The VPFA was established in 2009 in order to offer a regular forum for the dissemination and discussion of new research into nineteenth- and early-twentieth-century popular narrative.
+Mariaconcetta Costantini and Andrew King launched the VPFJ in Spring 2019 to publish the new research of the organisation on an Open Access online platform to a wider audience.

 Focussing on popular narrative in all its forms, VPFJ solicits articles which help us re-evaluate our view of Victorian culture as a whole and how that might be considered, including debates about canonicity and hybridity, digitisation, and the identification of pedagogical issues in the teaching of Victorian popular fictions.